Tom Lockyer: International career

 In October 2015, Lockyer made his Wales under-21 debut in a 0–0 draw against Denmark.

 Lockyer was called up to the Welsh senior team in June 2017, remaining an unused substitute during a 1–1 draw with Serbia.
 He received his second call-up for the senior squad on 25 August 2017, for the upcoming qualifiers against Austria and Moldova.
 He made his debut for the senior team on 14 November 2017 as a half-time substitute during a 1–1 draw with Panama.
 In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.

-On 9 November 2022, more than a year since he last played for his country, Lockyer was called up to the Wales squad for the upcoming 2022 FIFA World Cup.
+On 9 November 2022, more than a year since he last played for his country, Lockyer was called up to the Wales squad for the 2022 FIFA World Cup.
+On 21 November 2023, Lockyer played the full 90 minutes in a 1–1 draw against Turkey, his first competitive game for his country in over three years.